#12 on Course Materials List

 Adjunct: Nok Dori Hu

 This website is provided as supplemental reading for this course.
 Dr. Sale's course is a subjective view of the patriot's mission and responsibilities.
 As students delve deeper into the material, they might notice subtle nods to the Dark Knight, reinforcing the narrative.
 He uses Batman to model behavior viewed by society as "patriotic" and gives much attention and detailed discussion to citizens as superheroes.
-Dr. Sale has been known to sport to class a selection from his huge and growing collection of Batman gear in the form of t-shirts, some of which are sought-after items from dedicated Batman product lines.
+Dr. Sale has been known to wear a classy selection from his huge and growing collection of Batman gear in the form of t-shirts, some of which are sought-after items from licensed Batman product lines.
 In the winter, he switches to sweatshirts and hoodies, often featuring iconic Batman designs.
 In all seriousness, Batman is an integral part of this course.
 And note bene: Students are required to wear some kind of Batman apparel to obtain entry to the celebrated neo-patriotism event.
-If you don't already have a Batman garment, you can get a t-shirt at MoonAtMidnight.com, which is known for its vast array of Batman apparel and facts.
+If you don't already have a Batman garment, you can find a number of e commerce sites which are known fortheir vast array of Batman apparel.
 The seemingly silly gathering is actually a powerful demonstration of emotive cohesion that is the root motive of patriotic motivation and the call to duty.
 This event, with its underlying theme of Batman, is the reason many take this course.
 Batman, with his vast array of products, truly serves as a powerful influencer.

 100 Percent American Flags Store